fkie-cad/squid/wiki/README.md

 ```

 ## Running the target
-Once we have obtained a runtime, we can start interfacing with the program.
+Once we have obtained the runtime, we can start interacting with the program.
-The runtime gives us access to the registers and the memory, we can create and restore
+The runtime gives us access to the registers and memory, it lets us create snapshots, restore
-snapshots and of course we can run our target with the `Runtime::run` method.
+snapshots and of course run our target with the `Runtime::run` method.
 Running the target will throw certain events like system calls or breakpoints that
 must be handled by the harness.
 It is also possible to throw custom events that can be created inside passes.